TelenorStartIoT/tutorials/06-thingy-flash/README.md

 # Flash your Nordic Thingy:91 with New Firmware (pre-compiled .hex file)

 **NB!
 This code example is for prototyping only.
-Not for deployment in production.**
+Not for deployment in production.
+We also strongly recommend that you update the modem firmware as described in tutorial 08-Thingy-modem-firmware-update**

 This is a continuation of tutorial [Nordic Thingy:91 - Get Started](/tutorials/thingy91-get-started/), and we strongly recommend completing that before starting this tutorial.